RSS NEWS

 PrecisionX Group, Waterbury, CT, has been acquired by private equity firm Windjammer Capital.
 PrecisionX manufactures high-precision metal components for regulated industries.
 According to PrecisionX, the partnership marks a significant milestone in its growth trajectory and strengthens the company's ability to serve customers across its core end markets.

-• The Strategic Advantage of Automation in Medical Device Manufacturing 1 April, 2026
+• Eliminate Stiction in Medical Device Designs 2 April, 2026

 • Inside the OEM: Intuitive’s Next Chapter — Scaling Robotics, Data, and Global Reach 1 April, 2026